 (Aubameyang 61’, Mkhitaryan 66')

-, they faced each other in what was the most anticipated match of the Last 16.
+After both clubs were involved in this week’s Europa League draw, they faced each other in what was the most anticipated match of the Last 16.
 Both teams are in good league form having won three of their last four league games.

 The first real chance came on the 35th minute when Augsburg striker Bobadilla took a shot from the edge of the box, but Burki saved.
 A minute later, Dortmund had their own go when Julian Weigl had his shot saved by the Augsburg keeper Marwin Hitz.
 Dortmund’s pressure almost paid off when Mkhitarian passed the ball brilliantly to Aubameyang, but the Dortmund striker failed to capitalize.